What is the Online Safety Bill and why is it so controversial?

 – How long will it take to get the Bill through Parliament?

-Ms Donelan has pledged the Online Safety Bill will become law “during this parliamentary session” – which ends in 2024.
+Ms Donelan has pledged the Online Safety Bill will become law “during this parliamentary session” – which is due to end in the spring.

 She said the Government must work at “maximum speed” to get the legislation through.